sam596/WCA-Stats/kinch/CountryKinch.md

 ## KinchRanks

-*Last updated using WCA Developer Export from Tue Nov 06 at 0308UTC*
+*Last updated using WCA Developer Export from Fri Nov 09 at 0409UTC*

 *The [World Cube Association](https://www.worldcubeassociation.org) is the source and owner of this information.
 This published information is not actual information, the actual information can be found [here](https://www.worldcubeassociation.org/results).*